 presentDebugViewController(parentViewController:) method returns a view containing debug mode.
 You can choose how you’d like to display this (e.g., through a button, a gesture, etc.).
 Here is an example of how to initialize and present it:

 PilgrimSdkDebugActivity contains the view for debug mode and is available to developers using the SDK.
-Developers who wish to display debug mode can do so with
+Developers who wish to display debug mode can do so with the following implementation instructions:

 1. Configure Pilgrim

 See the quickstart guide to ensure Pilgrim is configured correctly.

 When using the builder to instantiate Pilgrim, make sure you enable debug logs and set the log level to Debug:

 PilgrimSdk.Builder builder = new PilgrimSdk.Builder(this) .consumer(BuildConfig.PILGRIM_API_CLIENT_KEY, BuildConfig.PILGRIM_API_CLIENT_SECRET) .logLevel(LogLevel.DEBUG) .enableDebugLogs(); PilgrimSdk.with(builder);

 You can show debug mode through a gesture or button.
 Decide on how you want to show debug mode and ensure you have the application’s context available to start the activity.

 5. Start Activity with New Intent

 By default, Android’s debug mode events do not auto update, requiring you to close and reopen the debug mode view to see new activity (including when triggering test visits from the debug mode).
 You can enable auto autodating by turning on the “Tail” feature available from the debug mode’s menu.